fizzystech/vyperwire/README.md

 # FT Vyperwire
-Anycubic Vyper to switchwire conversion boubounokefalos
+Anycubic Vyper to Voron Switchwire conversion.

 This conversion is a modified version of DaRk_dOg's (boubounokefalos) Ender-Switchwire conversion.